Tremis Dynamics FISH Class — Fighting in Someone’s House

 For me, I’ve never needed to do a full pat-down on someone.
 One of the Tremis Dynamics instructors pulled me over and explained what I needed to know and why it was done the way they teach.

-The level of security measures in place was incredible during the entire Tremis Dynamics FISH class.
+The level of security measures in place was incredible during all of the Tremis Dynamics FISH classes.
 If anyone was worried about working in a shoot house and the safety aspect, I assure you this was top-notch and extremely safe.

 Related Article: Sordin Supreme Pro X: Better Than Howard Leight Impact Sport

-Starting out the Tremis Dynamics FISH class, you did a self-pat-down to ensure you don’t have any firearms, knives, pepper spray, etc., on you.
-You then had a buddy do a pat-down on you.
-And then, an instructor did a final pat-down on you.
+Starting out each Tremis Dynamics FISH class, you do a self-pat-down to ensure you don’t have any firearms, knives, pepper spray, etc., on you.
+You then have a buddy do a pat-down on you.
+And then, an instructor does a final pat-down on you.
 You obviously keep your rifle with you (no BCGs allowed or ammo).

 Let’s just put it this way, if you had something that could injure someone, it needed to go out to your car.
 And every time you left the shoot house to get something or go to the bathroom, you needed to go through the pat-down process again upon re-entry.